QAInsights/Testing-Jokes-Memes/README.md

 *I have a joke about LoadRunner, but my think time is too high.*
 > <p align="left">NaveenKumar Namachivayam via <a href="https://www.linkedin.com/posts/naveenkumarn_loadrunner-performancetesting-activity-6696591926348582912-Mu1K/">LinkedIn</a></p>

+"Hi, I'd like to hear a TCP joke"

+"Hi, would you like to hear a TCP joke?"

+"Yes, I'd like to hear a TCP joke"

+"OK, I'll tell a TCP joke"

+"OK, tell me a TCP joke"

+"Are you ready to hear a TCP joke?"

+"Yes, I'm ready for a TCP joke"

+"I'm sorry, your connection has timed out"*

+> <p align="left">Jen Gentleman via <a href="https://twitter.com/JenMsft/status/1418795414434717696?s=20">Twitter</a>

 # 🙏 Contributions